reproducible-reporting/dmp-template/dmp_template.md

 are stored locally or on high-performance clusters.
 If the datasets are too large in volume or too expensive to recompute locally, they are stored on an SSH server to which all researchers on the project have access.
-For security reasons, key-based authentication is used with sufficiently long key paris.
+For security reasons, key-based authentication is used with sufficiently long key pairs.

 Periodic snapshots ([BTRFS](https://btrfs.readthedocs.io/))
 and periodic remote backups ([Borg](https://www.borgbackup.org/)) are taken to protect against data loss due to hardware failures or human errors.
 These tools have standard techniques for data recovery in the event of an incident.

-When a project deliverable is completed, the corresponding data or archived for long-term storage.
+When a project deliverable is completed, the corresponding data is archived for long-term storage.
 For publications, StepUp RepRep provides
 [an archival protocol](https://reproducible-reporting.github.io/stepup-reprep/advanced_topics/archive_git/),
 which can be followed.